cloudstitch/cloudstitch-cli/README.md

 Login required:

 * `clone <user>/<app> [folder]` - Clones the user/app on Cloudstitch and does a pull into `[folder]`.
 If `[folder]` is not specificed, creates one named `<app>`.
+* `create` - Helps you create a new app based on one of seven base project types.
 * `push [filename]` - Pushes `[filename]` (default: all files) to the remote Cloudstitch project.

 ## Cloudstitch Package format